 On the whole the level of the test was moderate.
 The test contained many difficult questions,so the important factor was selection of right questions.
 Reasoning section in this paper was comparatively a littletougher than the Quant section.
 The key to getting a good percentile was time management and selection of questions.
 Verbal section was moderate.

-The section was a mix of easy and difficult blocks.
+This section was full of difficult sets and overall it can be said that it was between relatively moderate to difficult level with a total of 32 questions having 23 Moderate and 9 Difficult questions.
 Selection of blocks once again proved to be important for obtaining good percentile.

 The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 AR and DI had mostly moderate or difficult level questions, thus selection of questions was important.
 As far as Quant is concerned most of the questions were from Algebra, Numbers & Geometry and since most of the questions were easy or moderate, thus selection of easier and doable questions was important.
 For verbal section, one should have good reading skills as there were 5 RC’s and questions were based on paragraph summary also in which reading skills were requisite.
 Moreover, questions like sentence rearrangement and misfit require analysis and tricks to answer.